 A5 Stony Stratford to Portway concrete surface repairs and maintenance

-We'll be carrying out repairs and maintenance on stretches of the concrete road surface on the A5 between Stony Stratford and Portway in both directions, as well as other repairs and maintenance for approximately six weeks during autumn 2024.
+We'll be carrying out repairs and maintenance on stretches of the concrete road surface on the A5 between Stony Stratford and Portway in both directions, as well as other repairs and maintenance for approximately six weeks starting January 2025.
 The work will include repairs to the concrete surface on the main carriageway, clearing drains, repainting road markings, and inserting new reflective road studs (cat’s eyes).

 Latest updates

-We are resurfacing and repairing potholes and cracks in the concrete road surface on the A5 between Stony Stratford and Portway in both directions.
+We're resurfacing and repairing the concrete road surface of the A5 between Stony Stratford and Portway in both directions.

 Project information